-1. Always Wear a Tampon
+1. Always Wear A Tampon

 Can you go swimming with a tampon?
 Yes, it's safe to hit the water on your period, as long as you wear a tampon while you're swimming.
 Tampons will collect the menstrual fluid before it leaves your body — so you don’t have to worry about signs of your period showing in the water.
 TAMPAX Pearl and TAMPAX Compak Pearl tampons are a great choice because they stop leaks before they happen, even when you're swimming.
 (Remember: Don’t wear your tampon for more than eight hours.)

 Check out the right way to insert a tampon and practice a few times before you head out to the water.
-Be sure to tuck the string into the lining of your swimming suit before you leave the bathroom, and you should be good to go.
+Be sure to tuck the string into the lining of your swimming suit before you leave the bathroom, and you should be good to go swimming on your period.

-2. Have Powerful Protection on Hand
+2. Have Powerful Protection On Hand

 Keep your period a secret with TAMPAX Compak Pearl.
 They come in tiny carrying packets that can fit in the palm of your hand, pocket or in your smallest purse.
 Your backup stash will be your tiny little secret.
 Carry extra for friends.
 TAMPAX Compak Pearl are great for when you want to go swimming on your period.

 3. Banish Period Breakouts

-4. Keep Bloating and Cramps at Bay
+4. Keep Bloating And Cramps At Bay